Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

     *Note: The current semester is calculated by either using an `s` if in the month is < 7 else use `f` and then take the last two digits of the current year.
 So April 2017 would be `s17` while September 2017 would be `f17`.*

+13. If it has been a while since your last `vagrant destroy` and `vagrant up` you may need to update/upgrade/reinstall the virtual box, vagrant, vagrant vb-guest, and the installed boxes on your system:

+    On Mac:

+    ```
+    brew cask reinstall virtualbox
+    brew cask reinstall vagrant
+    vagrant plugin update
+    vagrant box update
+    ```